dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 Scrolling down to the expected output, we can see that the expected output is 12 files.
-The first six are for the core_lsm1 Ensemble member and the second six are for the core_mp1 Ensemble member.
+The first six are for the core_lsm1 Ensemble member and the second six are for the core_mp1 member.
 Each member contains two valid times, 01 UTC and 02 UTC valid on May 21st 2019.
-There are three files for each Ensemble member in valid time, the file ending in dmap.txt and .stat contain the distance map output line.
+There are three files for each Ensemble member in valid time.
+The file ending in dmap.txt and .stat contain the distance map output line.
 We have two files here because we set the dmap flag to BOTH.
-The file with pairs.nc. at the end contains Gridded output including the distance map.
+The file with pairs.nc at the end contains Gridded output including the distance map.

 So if we go back to our METplus run, we can first take a look at the log